Why Homeschooling An Only Child Is Awesome!

 But is he lonely all the time, and missing out on a public school environment?
 Hell no!
 Not even close.
 He attended public school until he was nearly 8 so he knows what he is “missing out on” (haha).

 No, my son does not suffer from socialization issues, and in fact, every other homeschooler I have met doesn’t either.
-They are around people all of the time, maybe not kids of their own age for 7 hours a day behind a desk, but adults, and kids of different ages, in real-life situations.
+They are around people all of the time, maybe not friends of their own age for 7 hours a day behind a desk, but adults, and kids of different ages, in real-life situations.

-The reason I have put it as a disadvantage to homeschooling an only child is that currently most of his friends are in the public school system, so the minute they have a day off from school (it seems like every 5 minutes!) he is desperate to go out and play, and not do his homeschool work!
+The reason I have put it as a disadvantage to homeschooling an only child is that currently most of his friends are in the public school system.
+So the minute they have a day off from school (it seems like every 5 minutes!) he is desperate to go out and play, and not do his homeschool work!

 Ok so I have shared with you why homeschooling an only child is awesome (well in fact homeschooling any number of children is awesome!)
 I just wanted to share with you some ways you can socialize with your child.